mcmire/personal-content--writings/source/blog/2016/04/katawa-shoujo-review.md

 tags: visual-novel
 ---

-***Spoiler alert:** I've tried to keep this review spoiler-free, other than sharing certain opinions about the storylines.
+***Spoiler alert:** I've tried to keep this review spoiler-free, although there are a couple of them worth noting.
+I've blurred them out; you can click on them if you really want to know.
 I would recommend playing through the game completely to see how you like it.*

 There are a large number of visual novels available on the internet, both free of charge and for sale on platforms like Steam and [itch.io][itch].
 But I'm